flaviotordini/minitube/README.md

 # Minitube
 Minitube is a YouTube desktop application.
 It is written in C++ using the Qt framework.
 Contributing is welcome, especially in the Linux desktop integration area.

-## Traslating Minitube to your language
+## Translating Minitube to your language
-Minitube translations are done at https://www.transifex.com/projects/p/minitube/ Just register and apply for a language team.
+Translations are done at https://www.transifex.com/projects/p/minitube/ Just register and apply for a language team.
 Please don't request translation merges on GitHub.

-## Building
+## Build instructions
 To compile Minitube you need at least Qt 4.8.
 The following Qt modules are needed: core, gui, network, sql (using the Sqlite plugin), script, dbus, phonon